quinnuk/audiocleaner/README.md

 ### Watch Mode Features

-- **Start Watching All Folders** — runs a lightweight watcher for each configured folder.
+- **Start Watching All Folders** — runs a lightweight watcher for each configured folder, using the same select → process → verify → replace pipeline as a manual run.
 - Detects new or changed `.mkv` files.
-- Waits for files to finish copying before processing.
+- Waits for files to finish copying before processing — configurable via the "Wait for new files to finish copying" setting, **default 120 seconds**, matching typical Radarr/Sonarr move behaviour.
-- Automatically cleans new files.
 - Continues running in the background.

-The default file-stability wait is **120 seconds**, matching typical Radarr/Sonarr move behaviour.

----

-## 🖥️ System Tray
+### System Tray

 Closing the AudioCleaner window minimises it to the Windows system tray instead of quitting, allowing Watch Mode to continue running in the background.